rust-lang/book/second-edition/src/ch13-01-closures.md

 <!-- Will add ghosting and wingdings in libreoffice /Carol -->

-Instead of saving the closure that calls the expensive calculation in a variable directly, we save a new instance of `Cacher` that holds the closure.
+Instead of saving the closure in a variable directly, we save a new instance of `Cacher` that holds the closure.
 Then, in each place we want the result, we call the `value` method on the `Cacher` instance.
 We can call the `value` method as many times as we want, or not call it at all, and the expensive calculation will be run a maximum of once.
-Try running this program with the `main` function from Listing 13-2, and change the values in the `simulated_user_specified_value` and `simulated_random_number` variables to verify that in all of the cases in the various `if` and `else` blocks, `calculating slowly...` printed by the `simulated_expensive_calculation` function only shows up once and only when needed.
+Try running this program with the `main` function from Listing 13-2, and change the values in the `simulated_user_specified_value` and `simulated_random_number` variables to verify that in all of the cases in the various `if` and `else` blocks, `calculating slowly...` printed by the closure only shows up once and only when needed.

 The `Cacher` takes care of the logic necessary to ensure we aren't calling the